Architecture of Liverpool: Edwardian public buildings and infrastructure

 The Queen Victoria Monument (1902–06) in Derby Square was designed by F. M. Simpson then Roscoe Professor at the School of Architecture and Applied Art, Liverpool, the sculptor was C.J.
 Allen.
 A monument to Florence Nightingale was erected in 1913 at the northern end of Princes Road, designed by Willink & Thickness, sculpted by C.J.
 Allen.

 The former Tramway Offices (1906) (Now Richmond Hotel), for Liverpool Corporation by Thomas Shelmerdine, in neo-baroque style.
 He also designed in the same style several branch libraries: Toxteth Library (1902) Wavetree Library; the Lister Drive Library Tuebrook, Sefton Park Library (1911) in a Tudor Revival architecture style; Garston Library (1908) in an Arts and Crafts style.
 Also Shelmerdine added the Hornby Library (completed 1906) to Liverpool Central Library in a grand Edwardian Baroque style.
-The branch library at Walton is by Briggs, Wolstenholme & Thornley, and in a neo-classical style.
-The former Consumption Hospital (1903–04), 70 Mount Pleasant wasdesigned by Grayson and Ould.
+The branch library at Walton is by Briggs, Wolstenholme & Thornley, and in a neoclassical style.
+The former Consumption Hospital (1903–04), 70 Mount Pleasant was designed by Grayson and Ould.
 It was in this period that St John's Gardens opened 1904, next to St George's Hall was created, designed by Thomas Shelmerdine, the various statues and monuments within the gardens many by famous sculptors of the era and several are grade II listed.